Why San Francisco is an Awesome City for Light Art

 Make Plans to Attend the Illuminate San Francisco Festival of Light

-The light art that you find gives San Francisco yet another point of distinction.
-And the Festival this year gives visitors an opportunity to take part in the art community that makes San Francisco one of the greatest art cities in the world.
+The light art that you can experience year round gives San Francisco yet another point of distinction.
+And the Festival this year gives visitors an opportunity to take part in the artistic community that makes San Francisco one of the greatest art cities in the world.
 For more information on the Festival and installations viewable all year long, visit IlluminateSF.com.
 While you’re there, don’t forget to join the mailing list for updated information about this year’s event.